Classification of Traffic Using Neural Networks by Rejecting: a Novel Approach in Classifying VPN Traffic: Related Work

+Although, the mentioned articles based on machine learning approaches, have obtained good performance, they have utilized deep neural networks instead of simple neural networks to traffic classification, which raises the complexity issue.
+In addition, in networks designed according to the end-to-end principle, application features reside in the network's communicating end nodes, instead of intermediate nodes, like routers, which exist to set up the network.
+In comparison, the classification accuracy of end-to-end approaches is somewhat weak.
+In some of them, features apart from actual traffic were utilized as inputs by hand which means their techniques are not fully end-to-end processes.

-The implemented end-to-end encrypted traffic identification system may exclude conventional measures such as feature architecture, extraction features, and selection features that are widely employed in conventional dividing and conquering methods.
-This utilizes deep neural networks to acquire further descriptive traffic features instantly.
+The implemented end-to-end encrypted traffic classification system may exclude conventional measures such as feature engineering, extraction features, and features selection that are widely employed in conventional dividing and conquering methods.